pipilu89/bootstrap-template/pages/about.md

 nav: Photos
 nav_order: 1
 gallerytag: hostel-property
+meta_description: We are a family run hostel in Haikou City, which is the capital of Hainan Island.
+Our hostel has both dormitory beds and private rooms.
 ---

 We are a family run hostel in Haikou City, which is the capital of Hainan Island.
 Our hostel has both dormitory beds and private rooms.
 All rooms have a private bathroom with shower, air-conditioning and free wi-fi.
 We are located in a convienent area of Haikou City, close to Hainan University.